AbsaOSS/hermes/_docs/0.3/components/dataset-comparison.md

 #### Features for spark-job

 - can load any data type/format that Apache Spark is able to load.
-For some of the formats to be supported additional  libraries might need to be added to the class path
+For some of the formats to be supported, additional libraries might need to be added to the classpath
 - input data referential or new (being tested) can have different formats
 - format of the diff file can be configured as well (default is `parquet`)
 - regardless of fail or pass status of the data comparison, a metrics file called `_METRICS` is wirtten to the destination